Key for Calendar display

 The counting of Years

 Years are now counted just like ordinary numbers; the year of the Common Era.
 In Imperial China years were specified as the number of years of Emperor’s reign or, after 1911, from Yellow Emperor Huangdi's birth.
 The same scheme (regnal years ➚) was used in Europe up until recent times.
-By tradition a life span was at most 60 years, and so a special sexagesimal year numbering system was also used for the Chinese astrological year.
+By tradition a life span was at most 60 years, and so a special sexagesimal numbering system for years was also used for the Chinese astrological year.
 There is some evidence that in ancient days people who reached the age of sixty were buried alive in northern China as it was considered unnatural to live longer than that.
 The first years of the new cycle were considered the appropriate time to launch a revolution.
 Emperor Qianlong abdicated his rule after sixty years of reign in 1794 as he stated in his abdication proclamation that his cycle of rule had ended.

 The sixty year cycle, used since the Han dynasty, is made up of the Ten Heavenly Stems (天干 tiān gàn) combined with Twelve Earthly Branches (地支 dì zhī) that are also used for the astrological years.